 Why Research in Homeopathy

-Homeopathy is a therapeutic science of symptom similarity based on the axiom of like cures like (Nature’s Law of Cure).
-Homeopathy is gaining a universal popularity because of its efficacy, affordability, availability, easier applicability and apparently no side effects.
+Homeopathy is a therapeutic science of symptom similarity based on the axiom of “Like Cures Like” (Nature’s Law of Cure).
+Homeopathy is gaining a universal popularity owing to its clinical efficacy, affordability, availability, easier applicability and no reported clinical side effects.
 It is now the second largest practiced system of medicine worldwide (World Health Organization).
-As an alternative system of medicine it is practiced in over 80 Countries, is legally recognized in 42 countries and is a part of healthcare system in 28 countries.
-On the other hand, it is being questioned for use of ultra-high diluted (UHD) medicines (dilution beyond Avogadro’s constant), potentization process (trituration and agitated dilution), biological actions, philosophy, prescription modalities, standardization issues, etc. Therefore, it has been in active discussion amongst general public, scientific fraternity and skeptics.
+As an alternative system of medicine it is practiced in over 80 Countries, is legally recognized in 42 countries and is a part of the healthcare system in 28 countries.
+On the other hand, it is being questioned mainly for use of ultra-high diluted (UHD) medicines (dilution beyond Avogadro’s), potentization process (trituration and succussion (agitated dilution)) and its biological actions despite use of UHDs.
+Therefore, it has been in active discussion amongst the general public, scientific fraternity and skeptics.

 Since inception, Homeopathy is compared with the conventional system of medicine because the modern pharmacology “knows” physical and chemical interactions between drugs and living cells, whereas, it is assumed that homeopathy doesn’t follow the same.
 Even in conventional medicine, it was difficult to define the exact ‘paths’ from medicine to biology, then to chemistry and physics, for decades, but conventional systems took an edge over it, whereas homeopathy was neglected to a larger extent over a period of time.
 This happened due to fueled research, scientific interactions and work towards standardization of basic aspects in the conventional system of medicines, whereas homeopathy still struggles with basic issues of existence due lack of extensive research.